OllisGit/OctoPrint-DisplayLayerProgress/README.md

 *Output pattern is adjustable!*

 **ATTENTION:**
-- The layer information works only when the slicer adds "layer-indicator" to the g-code (CURA-Example as comments like ```;LAYER:10```).
+- The layer information works only when the slicer adds "layer-indicator" as comments to the G-Code (CURA-Example as comments like ```;LAYER:10```).
 Then these indicators are parsed via a regular-expression.
+- The G-Code is modified during selection!
+The "layer-indicators" from the slicer were replaced with a "neutral" M117 G-Code.
+This is necessary, because during printing OctoPrint removes all comments from g-code.
-- Currently supported slicers:
+- Out of the box supported slicers:
   - **CURA, Simplify3D, ideaMaker, KISSlicer, Slic3r**
   - You can add your own layer-expressions in Plugin-Settings
 - If you are not able find a layer-expression, try to add a "post processiong script in your slicer" E.g. for "slic3r", see [Enhancement #8](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress/issues/8)
 - Sometimes there is a "post processing script" that deletes all comments (e.g. see [Issue #33](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress/issues/33))
-- You need to upload your G-Code after installation of the plugin again (if you want to reuse already stored models in OctoPrint), because while uploading the G-Code is modfied
 - The total height "calculation" can be done in three ways:
     1)the max Z-Value in the G-Code, 2) max Z-Value with extrusion in this height, 3) define a expression like this ```;MAXZ:([0-9]+[.]*[0-9]*).*``` to evaluate the max height [Issue #82](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress/issues/82)
 - The height/layer information is sometimes not matching with G-Code Viewer, because the viewer did a lot of "magic" (e.g. add extrusion diameter to height)